kpriyanshu256/AnimeVsCartoon/README.md

 The dataset contains around 6000 images with almost equal number of images of anime and cartoons

 ## Model
-The model used is a convolution neural network.
+The model used is a convolutional neural network.

 ## Results
 The current model has a 96.07% training accuracy and a 86.67% test accuracy.